hadro/info654fa22/slides/class_10.md

 - Explore the ["Popular Data Sets"](https://data.cityofnewyork.us/browse?limitTo=datasets&q=&sortBy=most_accessed&utf8=%E2%9C%93)
 - Pick one and click into it
 - At the top, click "Visualize..." and then "Create Visualization" (not "Open in Plotly", because these will mostly be too big to export to Plotly well)
-- From there, begin by picking "Demensions" from the drop-down on the left
+- From there, begin by picking "Dimensions" from the drop-down on the left
 - After trying a few of those, try picking one of the different plot in the icons above the viz window (try to pick one with a green "recommended" view)